TheRealVSSVSSN/SunnyRP/Example_Frameworks/FiveM-FSN-Framework/fsn_bankrobbery/docs.md

 - A second‑based timer enforces a 30‑minute global cooldown and broadcasts `fsn_bankrobbery:timer` to clients.
 - Handles `fsn_bankrobbery:vault:open/close` requests, relaying door state changes to all clients.
 - `fsn_bankrobbery:payout` deducts a random share of the bank’s pool, grants dirty money, notifies the player, and adds stress.
+- Trusts clients for eligibility; no server-side validation of required items or police presence (Inferred Med).

 ### sv_frontdesks.lua
 Server side for front‑desk hacks.